 As per law, each registered person must file a return by the 15th of each month regarding the sales made in the last month.

 All registered persons are required to file returns electronically and in such cases, the payment is to be made by the 15th and the return can be submitted on FBR’s e-portal by 18th.

 Detailed procedure in this respect is given in Sales Tax General Order no. 04 of 2007.

 There are some sectors that are required to file returns on a quarterly (tri-monthly) basis e.g. retailers including dealers of specified electric goods and CNG dealers.

 All registered persons are required to maintain records at their business premises of the goods purchased and supplied made by them.
 All the records are required to be kept for a period of 5 years.

 In cases where the Input Tax exceeds the Output Tax due from the registered person in respect of a tax period because of exports or other zero-rated supplies, the excess amount of input is refunded back to the taxpayer within 45 days.
 In all other cases of excess input tax, the Board can specify the procedure for refund.

-However, in case of tax fraud, the rate of additional tax shall be two percent per month.
+One and a half percent of the tax due or the part thereof per month; However, in case of tax fraud, the rate of additional tax shall be two percent per month.

 The work regarding Arrears gets initiated in the following cases:

-A demand raised after an audit/ scrutiny is upheld after ad
+- A demand raised after an audit/ scrutiny is upheld after ad

 Sales Tax Registration Procedure in Pakistan